apache/jackrabbit-oak/oak-core/README.md

     for (PropertyState property : tree.getProperties()) {
         ...;
     }
-    for (ContentTree subtree : tree.getSubtrees()) {
+    for (Tree subtree : tree.getSubtrees()) {
         ...;
     }

-The repository content snapshot exposed by a `ContentTree` instance may become invalid over time due to garbage collection of old content, at which point an outdated snapshot will start throwing `IllegalStateExceptions` to indicate that the snapshot is no longer available.
-To access more recent content, a client should either call `getCurrentContentTree()` to acquire a fresh now content snapshot or use the `refresh()` method to update a given `ContentTree` to the latest state of the content repository:
+The repository content snapshot exposed by a `Tree` instance may become invalid over time due to garbage collection of old content, at which point an outdated snapshot will start throwing `IllegalStateExceptions` to indicate that the snapshot is no longer available.
+To access more recent content, a client should either call `getCurrentRoot()` to acquire a fresh new content snapshot or use the `refresh()` method to update a given `Root` to the latest state of the content repository:

-    ContentSession session = ...;
-    ContentTree tree = ...;
+    Root root = ...;
-    session.refresh(tree);
+    root.refresh();

 In addition to reading repository content, the client can also make modifications to the content tree.
-Such content changes remain local to the particular `ContentTree` instance (and related subtrees) until explicitly committed.
+Such content changes remain local to the particular `Root` instance (and related subtrees) until explicitly committed.
 For example, the following code creates and commits a new subtree containing nothing but a simple property:

     ContentSession session = ...;
+    Root root = session.getCurrentRoot();
-    ContentTree tree = ...;
+    Tree tree = root.getTree("/");
-    ContentTree subtree = tree.addSubtree("hello");
+    Tree subtree = tree.addSubtree("hello");
     subtree.setProperty("message", "Hello, World!");
-    session.commit(tree);
+    root.commit();

-Even other `ContentTree` instances acquired from the same `ContentSession` won't see such changes until they've been committed and the other trees refreshed.
+Even other `Root` instances acquired from the same `ContentSession` won't see such changes until they've been committed and the other trees refreshed.
 This allows a client to track multiple parallel sets of changes with just a single authenticated session.